 The cost of onboarding a new hire can become expensive, and if you've never analyzed or even estimated how much your company is spending on adding an employee to your team, you may be surprised.

-When you dissect your decisions and spending metrics in the hiring process, you can create a cost of new hire estimate that helps you to make informed, smart decisions in the future.
-These choices result in improved efficiency and more-accurate budgetary preparation.
+When you dissect your decisions and spending metrics in the hiring process, you can create a cost per new hire estimate that helps you to make informed, smart decisions in the future.
+These choices result in improved efficiency and more accurate budgetary preparation.
 These benefits then allow you to increase the company’s productivity and help to improve your bottom line.

 In this article, you'll learn what cost per hire is, why it is essential to your business, how it's calculated, and a cost per hire example to demonstrate.

-The definition of ‘cost per hire’ is exactly what you’d think.
-Cost per hire means the average amount of money spent on each new hire brought into the organization.
+Cost per hire is a recruiting metric that represents the average amount of money spent on each new hire brought into an organization.

 While the concept may be simple, understanding the nuances requires a bit of a deeper dive.
 Not all costs associated with hiring are apparent until you take the time to break down the work and resources needed to post a job, assess applicants, and, finally, onboard the recipient of the position.